|

 Just Olemia servant.

-You have not told your mother? asked a new
+You did not tell your mother? asked a new voice,

 he said.